sigsum/sigsum-go/doc/monitor.md

 terminated.
 To stop the monitoring from the application, first cancel the passed in context, and then wait on that channel.

+### NewPersistedState

+The `monitor.NewPersistedState` function reads state from disk, and creates a book-keeping object.
+It has one exported method, `WrapCallbacks`.
+The returned callback interface is intended to be installed in `monitor.Config`, and for each callback with a new tree head or new leaves, it will first invoke the application's provided callback, and then update the stored state.

 <!--  LocalWords:  cosignature json submitters Config
       LocalWords:  MonitorLog goroutine StartMonitoring cryptographic -->